 After the business has been wrapped are, all assets have been distributed, and all debts have been provided for, a Certificate of Dissolution will need to be filed by the corporation with the Secretary of State.
 If not all shareholders voted for initiating a voluntary dissolution then a Certificate of Election to Dissolve will be required as well.

-If you have interests that need to be protected, our lawyers at Rosenbaum & Taylor can help you access the damage and seek the justice you deserve.
+If you have interests that need to be protected, our lawyers at Rosenbaum & Taylor can help you assess the damage and seek the justice you deserve.
 We are customer service oriented and expert in business law.
-Schedule a consultation and free case review today!
+Schedule a risk-free consultation today with one of our business law attorneys in Westchester County, NY and let us help you protect your business